 The TFT in the request message is checked by the network for different types of TFT IE errors as specified in subclause 6.1.3.3.4 .

-The network may include a value for the Back-off timer value IE in the MODIFY PDP CONTEXT REJECT message.
+The network may include a Back-off timer value IE in the MODIFY PDP CONTEXT REJECT message.